 Strong, steady winds give rise to coherent structuring of snow in Antarctica.
-Sastrugi and the Antarctic Megadunes are particular examples of this, but such structuring extends below the surface via wind-driven preferential deposition and inter-annual layering.
-Coupled with local topography, these affects introduce a dependency of radar backscatter on the azimuth direction of the observations.
+Sastrugi and the Antarctic Megadunes are particular examples of this, but such structuring extends below the surface via winddriven preferential deposition and inter-annual layering.
+Coupled with local topography, these effects introduce a dependency of radar backscatter on the azimuth direction of the observations.
 This is termed 'azimuth modulation'.
 Microwave azimuth modulation was first explored by Long and Drinkwater (2000) for passive microwave measurements and the Ku-band NASA Scatterometer (NSCAT) and the C-band ERS-1/2 scatterometers.
 These initial studies revealed that the azimuth dependence of the normalized radar cross section (sigma-0) can be quite large and is closely correlated with the wind direction.
-In fact, they showed that the dominate wind direction could derived with surprising accuracy from the azimuth dependency of the scatterometer-observed backscatter.
+In fact, they showed that the dominant wind direction could be derived with surprising accuracy from the azimuth dependency of the scatterometer-observed backscatter.
 The analysis has been extended to Greenland (Ashcraft and Long, 2005; 2006), and can even be applied in the Sahara desert (Stephen and Long, 2005)!

+While may land regions exhibit a negligible amount of azimuth modulation (e.g. tropical rainforest), ignoring the azimuth dependency of the backscatter is ill-advised in others regions such as Antarctica and Greenland.
 The observed azimuth modulation of radar backscatter has profound implications for other radar sensors as well, including synthetic aperture radar (SAR) systems.
 When multiple observations or images are compared, if the azimuth angles of the observations are not identical, there may be a difference in the observed surface sigma-0.
 This could easily be misinterpreted as a change in the surface, when it really is merely due to the differences in the sigma-0 values at different azimuth angles.
-This may particularly important when studying long-term changes in the ice sheet.
+This may be particularly important when studying long-term changes in the ice sheet.